 “The U.S. legal system is highly complex and fractured… It is important to keep the victim informed of the status of any and all legal proceedings, and equally important for other providers working with the victim to understand the complexities of the legal process.”
 U.S. Department of Justice

 The 4th step of the intake process is the empowerment of survivors.
 Survivors are empowered by the LFRs and Alongisders to whom they are referred.

 Survivors greatly benefit from the legal advocacy LFRs provide.
 LFRs help survivors navigate complex court systems, legal procedures, and professional protocols that are often confusing to those who lack formal training.
 While a desired result is never guaranteed, achieving a positive outcome is far more likely with attorney support.
 Professional legal representation is often the difference between overcoming a legal obstacle and remaining impeded by it.

 Spiritual and Social Support

 Survivors also benefit from the spiritual and social support Alongsiders offer.
-Alongsiders support survivors by making modest meal, clothing, and transportation purchases; connecting them with medical and cosmetic professionals to address necessary health and wellness issues; and facilitating opportunities for educational and occupational advancement when appropriate.
+Alongsiders support survivors by making modest meal, clothing, and transportation purchases; connecting them with medical and cosmetic professionals to address necessary health-and-wellness issues; and facilitating opportunities for educational and occupational advancement when appropriate.
 Survivors who engage with Alongsiders also increase their prospects for legal success.
-Alongsiders commonly accompany survivors to legal proceedings, and courts often seek their input when considering an appropriate ruling.
+Alongsiders commonly accompany survivors to legal proceedings, and courts sometimes seek their input when considering an appropriate ruling.
 The additional layer of advocacy Alongsiders offer frequently enhances the likelihood of a favorable outcome.